-Before attempting a transmission, a backoff entity decreases its backoff counter when detecting an idle channel for the duration of AIFS [ AC ] .
-The following description of the ECDA procedures for obtaining a TXOP is based on [8], pages 78 and 79.
+Before initiating a transmission attempt, a backoff entity decreases its backoff counter when detecting an idle channel for the duration of AIFS[AC].
+The following description of the ECDA procedures for obtaining a TXOP is based on [5], pages 78 and 79.